nc-gp/sakura/README.md

 We welcome contributions to Sakura from anyone, whether you're an experienced developer or just getting started.
 Here are some ways you can help:

 * Make Pull Requests: If you have made changes to the code that you would like to share, consider making a pull request.
-We welcome all contributions and will review your changes as soon as possible.
 * Report Issues: If you encounter any issues or bugs while using Sakura, please report them on our [GitHub repository](https://github.com/rbl-dot/sakura/issues).
-We rely on user feedback to improve the quality and performance of the software.

 ## License